 4. Ingredients for sealing in moisture.

 Natural hair demands moisture and many of us would like to keep this moisture in for as long as possible.
-I don't really think this need is looked at or fulfilled by most products.
+I don't really think this need is looked at or fulfilled by one product.

 Sophisticated stuff - The 'seal' should be the last step of your moisture routine.